Emergency Medicaid

 • Alternate care at hospitals

-• Services in nursing homes, home-care including personal care services and private nurse expense, as well as home health service fees
+• Services in nursing homes, home care including personal care services and private nurse expenses, as well as home health service fees

 • Rehabilitation services such as speech, occupational, and physical therapy